ltrgoddard/thesis/bibl.markdown

 Milne, Drew, 'Agoraphobia, and the embarrassment of manifestos: notes towards a community of risk', *Parataxis*, 3 (1993), 25--39
 ---, 'The Art of Wit and the Cambridge Science Park', in *Contemporary Poetry and Contemporary Science*, ed. by Robert Crawford (Oxford: Oxford University Press, 2006), pp. 170--87
 *Modernist Magazines Project*, \<http://www.modernistmagazines.com/\> [accessed 15 January 2015]
+Moody, A. David, *Ezra Pound: Poet: A Portrait of the Man and His Work*, 3 vols (Oxford: Oxford University Press, 2009--2015)
 Morris, L.F., *A History of St Dunstan's College* (London: St Dunstan's College, 1970)
 Morrison, Blake, *The Movement: English Poetry and Fiction of the 1950s* (Oxford: Oxford University Press, 1980)
 'motive, *n*.', *OED Online* (Oxford University Press, 2015), \<http://www.oed.com/view/Entry/122712\> [accessed 18 March 2015].]